RandomInternetPreson/Lucid_Vision/README.md

 ** Added GOT-ORC and Aira (https://github.com/Ucas-HaoranWei/GOT-OCR2.0/  &  https://huggingface.co/rhymes-ai/Aria) to the extension.
 If using Aria you will likely need the model ducking extension to unload your llm off the vram to let the Aria model load; it uses about 60GB of vram.

 By Default Deepseek is disabled.
-If you want to use Deepseek, you'll need to uncomment the dependnecies at the top of the code.
+If you want to use Deepseek, you'll need to uncomment the dependencies at the top of the code.

 Video Demo: